digitalghost-dev/premier-league/README.md

 * [Documentation](https://github.com/digitalghost-dev/football-data-pipeline/wiki/Football-Data-Pipeline-Documentation)

 ## How the Pipeline Works
-### Main Data Pipeline
+### Data Pipeline
-1. Cloud Scheduler triggers a Cloud Run Job execution everyday at 9am PST.
+1. Cloud Scheduler triggers Cloud Run Job executions twice a day at 12AM and 12PM PST.
-2. Cloud Run Job runs a Docker container that is stored in Artifact Registry.
+2. Docker containers that are stored in Artifact Registry are ran as Jobs.
-3. The Docker container consists of four Python files under `src/` which are separated by the specific API endpoint they call and `main.py` which acts as the primary driver of those four files by calling their classes and functions.
-4. The following files: `src/teams.py`, `src/standings.py`, and `src/players` call the Football API which is hosted on [RapidAPI](https://rapidapi.com/search/marketplace).
-While `src/locations.py` calls the self-built API written in Go which is hosted on Cloud Run as a Service.
-All files extract, tranform, and load (ETL) the data.
-File names are based on the endpoints they reach.
+3. Each Docker container holds a Python script that is responsible for calling its respective API endpoint and extracting the data.
+The following files: `teams.py`, `standings.py`, and `players` call the Football API which is hosted on [RapidAPI](https://rapidapi.com/search/marketplace).
+While `locations.py` calls the self-built API written in Go which is hosted on Cloud Run as a Service.
+4. The data is then transformed and dataframes are created.
-5. Data processed from APIs are sent to BigQuery.
+5. Dataframes are sent to BigQuery.
 6. When the Streamlit app loads, the BigQuery tables are queried to return the data.

-### CI/CD
+### CI/CD Pipeline
-1. When a push is made to the GitHub Repository on the `main` branch, a workflow with GitHub Actions starts which begins by building a new Docker image.
+1. When a push is made to the GitHub Repository on `main` branch, a workflow with GitHub Actions starts which begins by building a new Docker image.
 2. The Docker image is then pushed to Artifact Registry.
+3. The new image is then deployed to Cloud Run as a Job.

 ### Pipeline Flowchart
 ![football-data-flowchart](https://storage.googleapis.com/pipeline-flowcharts/football-data-pipeline-flowchart.png)